Matthew D. Green

 A Few Thoughts on Cryptographic Engineering.
 Started as a lazy man's attempt to write a book on practical crypto topics, this has gradually taken on a life of its own.

 "Fairness in an Unfair World: Computation from Append-only Ledgers".
 A. Choudhuri, M. Green, A. Jain, G. Kaptchuk, I. Miers.
-To appear in ACM CCS 2017.
+In ACM CCS 2017. (ePrint PDF)

 "Bolt: Anonymous Payment Channels for Decentralized Currencies".
-M. Green, I. Miers To appear in ACM CCS 2017.
+M. Green, I. Miers In ACM CCS 2017. (ePrint PDF)

 "Outsourcing Medical Dataset Analysis: A Possible Solution".
 G. Kaptchuk, M. Green, A. Rubin In Financial Cryptography 2017.
 (PDF)